LexMalta/recipes/_recipes/brown-butter-shortbread.md

 - You cannot substitute custard powder for the cornstarch.
 It smells delicious, but is so very, very dry.
 - You don't need to use a stand mixer.
 I mixed it by hand and it turned out well.
 Just takes more effort, and makes it more important that you have soft butter.

-recipe:
+recipes:
-- Browned butter
+- browned-butter.md
-- Toasted sugar
+- toasted-sugar.md
 ---
 From Binging with Babish.
 He was inspired by Ted Lasso.
 Video can be found here: https://www.youtube.com/watch?v=r_yBqWHtWMo